 Most personal injury cases proceed on a theory of negligence.
 Even product liability cases, which have the additional option in most instances of proceeding on what is known as “strict liability”, may also proceed on negligence.
-Automobile cases, medical malpractice, slip and fall, dog bite and most other cases are ultimately submitted to juries based on whether the defendant was negligent in the infliction of injury on the plaintiff.
+Automobile cases, slip and falls, dog bites, and most other cases are ultimately submitted to juries based on whether the defendant was negligent in the infliction of injury on the plaintiff.
 So, what is negligence, and how can you prove it?

 Generally, “negligence” is the failure to exercise “ordinary care”.
 The law defines ordinary care to mean, the failure to exercise that degree of care that an ordinarily careful and prudent individual would exercise under the same or similar circumstances.
 The “same or similar circumstances,” can add a host of considerations and nuances to any evaluation of due care.
 Let’s consider some examples.

 Most adults are licensed and experienced operators of motor vehicles.
 So, most jurors have the experience to evaluate whether a defendant driver who hit another vehicle, resulting in injury, exercised due care.
 Motor vehicle cases are generally submitted to a jury on one or more of the following theories of recovery: